SAF Research Fellows Program

 - Degree in Three students can apply as freshman

 On your application form, you must identify your CCU faculty research mentor and the project you plan to work on.
 This will require initial discussions with your chosen faculty mentor prior to submitting your application.
 “Research” in this case is broadly interpreted as scholarship in your discipline, and depending on the discipline, may go by names such as research, scholarship, creative works, etc. In conjunction with your faculty mentor, you must select one of two models for your time commitment: (1) two consecutive academic years (fall and spring semesters each year), or (2) a summer and the following academic year.

-Links to the application materials are below:
+Links to the application materials:

 Submission Deadline and Procedure:

 - Deadline: Friday, March 29, 2019 by midnight